davesmeghead/visonic/README.md

 The only way to setup this integration is by using the Integration page within Home Assistant.
 However, this integration also supports auto discovery through zeroconf and mDNS

 The master release of this integration is supported by HACS, first install HACS and then find this integration in the HACS list.
-However, this development integration must be manually installed.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=visonic)